mderosa777/mderosa777/README.md

 - 👋 Hi, I’m @mderosa777
 - 👀 I’m interested in building applications that are practical and help to make life more convenient.
 - 🌱 I’m currently learning React Native!
-- 💞️ I’m looking to collaborate on future projects with experenced Developers who I can learn from.
+- 💞️ I’m looking to collaborate on future projects with experenced Developers whom I can learn from.
 - 📫 How to reach - email(meganderosa777@gmail.com).

 <!---